xmos/lib_audio_features/README.md

 # lib_audio_features
-Optimised functions for generating commonly used features from audio streams
+DEPRECATED: Optimised functions for generating commonly used features from audio streams
+___
+This library is no longer supported.
+___

 A page containing an overview of work done can be found here: